purejosh/purediscstrailstales/README.md

 ## Download

-Get the latest download for your mod loader at [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/pure-discs-trails-tales-fabric-forge).
+Get the latest download for your mod loader at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/purediscstrailstales) or [Modrinth](https://modrinth.com/mod/purediscstrailstales).

 ## Issues or Suggestions